oopt-goldstone/goldstone-mgmt/README.md

 Using the standard YANG models ([OpenConfig](https://www.openconfig.net/), [OpenROADM](http://openroadm.org/) etc..) is also supported by using translater daemons.

-`goldstone-mgmt` framework has three kinds of daemon which interact with sysrepo datastore.
+`goldstone-mgmt` framework has four kinds of daemon which interact with sysrepo datastore.

 - north daemon
     - provides northbound API (CLI, NETCONF, SNMP, RESTCONF, gNMI etc..)